Skip to main content

 Custom Prompts and Response Shapes

-Override the default labeling prompt for domain-specific terminology:
+Override the default prompt for domain-specific labels:

 {